jameshalsall/magento-site-checker/README.md

 5. Schedule the site checker to run on a cron job and use the `--failures-only` option so you only get cron output for failing sites.
 Using something like `mutt` can facilitate in emailing the output.

+## Configuration

+The `sites.yml` configuration file represents each of your Magento stores that are to be checked during execution of the tool.
+An example of the file can be seen in the `config/sites.yml.dist` file in this repository.
+The key for each entry in the file should be the name of the site, and each entry supports the following properties:

+1. **domain** - the domain name of the site (without the protocol)
+2. **admin_path** - the path to the admin login screen on the site, which will usually be `admin` (optional, defaults to `admin`)
+3. **https** - either `true` or `false` to indicate whether the site is available over SSL (optional, defaults to `false`)

 ## Roadmap

 1. Add native email support